icinganalysis/icinganalysis.github.io/content/basics/intermediate.md

 Whether an analysis or test is "good enough" requires experience and engineering judgement.
 Seeing many comparisons between analysis and test can help give the experience required to make informed judgements.
-Also, experience informs what type of simplifying assumptions are likely to be valid, if the assumptions are reliably "conservative"
-(will give results that are predictably too high or too low, depending on which direction is considered "conservative").
+Also, experience informs what type of simplifying assumptions are likely to be valid, if the assumptions are to be reliably "conservative" (will give results that are predictably too high or too low, depending on which direction is considered "conservative").

 The examples here will show where credible methods yield similar, but not identical, results.

 ## Intermediate level topics